 Back around 2010, Chris was playing in a little bluegrass band called The SteelDrivers, so it’s not like he was completely hidden from the music world, but I still can’t get over the fact that Nashville has this dude relegated to writing songs and singing the occasional background vocal.

-We’re talking Taylor Swift, Adele, Justin Timberlake, Ed Sheeran, Pink, Carlos Santana, Tom Morello, Metallica, Kelly Clarkson and more.
+And then as far as collaborations go, we’re talking Taylor Swift, Adele, Justin Timberlake, Ed Sheeran, Pink, Carlos Santana, Tom Morello, Metallica, Kelly Clarkson and more.

 Chris’ audience changed, his bank account changed, but one thing stayed the same… he’s the best singer in the world.

 Hear Dierks and Chris sing “Fallin’ For You.”